How To Remove Pesticides From Leafy Vegetables

 Why It’s Important To Wash Leafy Vegetables

-Washing produce is an essential part of eating healthfully, preventing food poisoning and disease, and reducing pesticide exposure.
+Washing produce is essential for eating healthfully, preventing foodborne illness, and reducing pesticide exposure.

 Yet many Americans forgo washing their produce before eating or cooking.